Save the Children: Structure and accountability

 Save the Children is an international umbrella organization, with 30 national member organizations serving over 120 countries.
 Members lead on activities within their home territory and work with donors to develop programs abroad, which are coordinated and delivered by a central body – Save the Children International – via teams on the ground in each country.
 Save the Children International also oversees humanitarian responses.

 All members of the association are bound by the International to Save the Children Alliance Bylaws which include The Child Protection Protocol and Code of Conduct.
 These set a standard for common values, principles, and beliefs.

 Controversies

 The Save the Children Fund Film

 In 1969, Save the Children UK commissioned film director Ken Loach and producer Tony Garnett to make The Save the Children Fund Film.
 The resulting film was unacceptable to the organization because they felt it presented their work in an unfavorable light.
-Eventually a legal agreement arrived at which involved the material being deposited in the National Film Archive.
+Eventually a legal agreement was arrived at which involved the material being deposited in the National Film Archive.
 In 2011, roughly 42 years later, it was shown to the public for the first time.